KCLabMTU/LMCrot/README.md

 python3 evaluate_model.py
 ```

-## Predict Crotonylatiom modification in your own sequence
+## Predict Crotonylation modification in your own sequence
 1. Place your FASTA file in the `input/sequence.fasta` directory.
 2. Run the following command:
    ```shell